anon-aadhaar/anon-aadhaar-documentation/docs/how-does-it-work.md

 #### RSA and Document Verification

 At the core of this verification process lies RSA, a powerful cryptographic signature algorithm.
 RSA involves a private key used for signing and a corresponding public key used for verification of signatures.
 The innovative part of the Anon Aadhaar protocol is that this verification happens inside of a circuit, and the process results in a zk SNARK proof, hidding all the personal information needed to verify the signature.
-Resulting in a proof that attest indetity without revealing it.
+Resulting in a proof that attest identity without revealing it.

 Here are the steps happening while generating the proof: